CodethinkLabs/bloodlight-firmware/README.md

 connected.

 The LED_MASK is a 16-bit mask of the 16 LEDs on the device.
-If a bit is set, then the corrasponding LED is turned on:
+If a bit is set, then the corresponding LED is turned on:

 ```
 ./tools/bl led /dev/ttyACM2 0x8000